Praqma/GodotDevOps/docs/BlogPost.md

 ### Test Driven Development <a name="tdd"></a>

-Testing never gets the attention it deserves in game development.
+We never gave testing the attention it deserves, and why would we?
-And why would it?
-It's easy to start up your game and check if things work.
+It's easy to boot up the game and check if things work.
-But as the game grows, there will be more to test, there will more systems that can fail.
+But as a game grows, there's' more to test and more that can fail.
-More time will be spent checking if things still work, and less on actually developing the game.
-You'll want you automate your tests, but you'll find your code tightly coupled to your engine or otherwise tough to test.
+That's when we'd look into adding some automated tests, but we'd our code hard to test and tightly coupled to the engine.

 This is the scenario Test Driven Development (TDD) aims to avoid.
 With TDD, you write tests _before_ writing the code.